glpi-project/doc/source/modules/assets/tabs/components.rst

 .. note::

-   Adding or managing components is located in menu :doc:`Configuration > Composants <../configuration/composants>`.
+   Adding or managing components is located in menu :doc:`Configuration > Components <../configuration/composants>`.

 .. note::
    If several components of the same type are used, they will be grouped in the view.